 (A Poet, is one, who believes and one who cannot bring himself to believe.–Tadeusz Rozewics)

-I returned to Michigan and I went to her home and I sat in the car.
-I saw her from a distance with another and a child.
-I knew.
-Neglected love crumbled and we eat the past with delicate spoon.
+I returned to Michigan.
+I went to her home and I sat in the car.
+I saw her from a distance with a new love and I knew.
+Neglected love crumbled and we eat the past with a delicate spoon.
 I left my dear love without a words or goodbye.
 I sat in a Ann Arbor tavern and I whispered.
 To you my love, you are my only sweetness felt in a life filled with madness and wild journey with no ending.